138 Duns Scotus Hall

 Through this program of study, English majors will:

-- develop familiarity with major periods and movements and with the influence of previous trends and styles on later authors and texts.
+- identify and evaluate major literary periods and movements, tracing the influence of previous trends and styles on later authors and texts.